 - EU, EEA or Swiss citizens can use their passport or national identity card

 - non-EU, EEA or Swiss citizen family members can use an immigration status document listed in the right to work checks employer guide

 - EU, EEA and Swiss citizens and their family members can use the online right to work checking service

 If an applicant uses the online checking service this will generate a share code.
 You must then use the employers’ online service to check their right to work using this share code.

 You have a duty not to discriminate against EU, EEA or Swiss citizens.
-You cannot require them to show you their status under the EU Settlement Scheme or European temporary leave to remain until 1 January 2021.
+You cannot require them to show you their status under the EU Settlement Scheme until after 30 June 2021.

 Irish citizens will continue to prove their right to work in the UK as they do now.